Claudio Reyna named sporting director for Austin FC in historic appointment

 The FC descriptor pays tribute to the origins of the sport, and embraces a universal standard recognized across cultures.

-Anthony Precourt is the Majority Owner and Chief Executive Officer of both Two Oak Ventures (Two Oak) and Austin FC.
+Anthony Precourt is the Founder, Majority Owner and Chief Executive Officer of both Two Oak Ventures (Two Oak) and Austin FC.
 Austin FC is Major League Soccer’s 27th franchise, and will be entering the league as a new expansion team in 2021.
 Austin FC is building a 100% privately-financed $242 million world-class, soccer specific stadium in north central Austin near The Domain.

 Prior to his role with Two Oak and Austin FC, Precourt owned and operated Precourt Sports Ventures (PSV) and Columbus Crew SC.
 Under his leadership the soccer club reached new heights both on and off the field.
 Soccer operation highlights under his stewardship include qualifying for the MLS playoffs four out of five seasons, winning the Eastern Conference Championship in 2015 and hosting the MLS Cup that same season, reaching the Eastern Conference Finals in 2017, hiring and retaining head coach and sporting director Gregg Berhalter for five seasons before he was appointed head coach of the US Men’s National Team, and directing record setting international transfers of Giancarlo Gonzales and Zach Steffen to Palermo and Manchester City, respectively.
 Business operation highlights under his stewardship include leading a highly successful identity rebrand, securing the first ever stadium naming rights partner after the club had no such partner for its first 15 years, major capital improvements to the stadium and training grounds, and driving the club to unprecedented new high-water marks for the number of season tickets sold annually, number of sell outs per season and aggregate corporate sponsorship commitments.